RealBirdMan91/Prisma/prisma.md

 The `update` call accepts an object as a parameter.
 This object accepts `data`, `where`, `select`, `include` as keys.

-> The only new key is the `where` key.
-The other keys can be looked up in the Create chapter.

 ```Javascript
 const updateUser = await prisma.user.update({
   where: {